cwebber314/spider-network/README.md

 # spider-network

 Example of using cytoscape to draw an electrical network.
-See it in [action](https://spider-network.herokuapp.com/)
+See it in action [here](https://spider-network.herokuapp.com/)

 ## Local Postgres setup